 A camp director is on-site at all times.
 Each of our OSC directors and all of our senior counselors are certified and current in First Aid and CPR, and emergency medical services are minutes away and are fully aware of our program following our ACA-Accredited policies.

 For our Day Camp program, children who are the same age, grade, and gender can be grouped together if space is available in the group.
 For our Junior Outpost and Senior Outpost programs, the groups are co-ed, so children who are the same age/grade can be grouped together if space is available in the group.
 We do not accommodate requests that are not in the best interests of all the children in the group.

-Our program is designed as a three-week experience with 5 day, 3 day and 2 day per week options.
-Simply stated, it is easier for campers to truly make friends, learn games and songs, and feel a part of a camp group if they are there for a longer time.
+Our program is designed as a two-week experience 5 days per week Monday through Friday.
+Simply stated, it is easier for campers to truly make friends, learn games and songs, and feel a part of a camp group if they are there as a group every day.
 For this reason, and to keep our groups together with the same campers for each full session, we do not offer shorter or prorated sessions.

-All of our senior counselors undergo a lengthy and thorough interview and background check process prior to working for Outpost Summer Camps.
+All of our employees undergo a lengthy and thorough interview, formal background check, and multiple reference check process prior to working for Outpost Summer Camps.
 We call their previous employment and personal references to assess fit and ensure tangible evidence of responsibility taking.
 In many cases, our staff are directly referred to us from our camp parents!

 Naturally, children (and adults!) are often hesitant to try something new.
 A new program is often a wonderful opportunity for children to find answers to questions they have about new opportunities.
 When a child wonders about if he or she will make friends, be good at an activity, learn to do something new, and be a part of a group, the answers they find at OSC are positive and wonderful!